DS-fb/BittrexProfitCalc/README.md

 # Limitaions
 If you do any cross market trading (ie. you buy ETH/OMG and then sell it on BTC/OMG) it will report incorrect numbers.
-I would suggest editing the CVS via excel or something and converting the ETH price to BTC, and the Type from 'ETH/' to 'BTC/' and you will get accurate numbers.
+I would suggest editing the CSV via excel or something and converting the ETH price to BTC, and the Type from 'ETH/' to 'BTC/' and you will get accurate numbers.
 It doesn't currently support the USDT market.

 # Credit